andrewlarkin/expectCSS/README.md

 expectCSS
 =========

-A CSS integration testing framework that verifies your styles will appear as you expect them to
+A CSS integration testing framework that verifies your styles will appear as you expect them to.